ObjectAlchemist/ObjectAlchemist.github.io/_posts/2020-05-01-democratic-agile-team-duties.md

 Facit
 ----------

 As long as there are enough volunteers to do the task nobody has to do something he/she don't like.
 To increase the number of volunteers we need an incentive, in the example it was simply money in the first place.
 When having not enough volunteers anymore and increasing the positive incentives is no longer possible, you have to think about negative incentives and a new way to achive your goal again.
-And most importendly, the solution needs to be just for everyone!
+And most importantly, the solution needs to be just for everyone!
 We still want to live in a democracy, right?

 A similar problem in an agile team
 ----------